 My own journey has had success an failure up to the 50 mark, and while I did not fully start over at 50, I did shift my mindset over the past few years.
 My life is now better and my soul is whole.
 Getting away from a couple of toxic friends was a good start, but finding a way to myself was the catalyst.

-For me the important lesson I learned over 50 was that I did not need the approval of others (or their praise or admiration) to be happy.
+For me the important lesson I learned over 50 was that had spent too much time caring what others thought of me (and that I had a hunger for praise or admiration to be happy).
 I had spent many years holding myself back with self-doubt due to some actions and comments of some people.
 They most likely never again thought of how their words negatively impacted me from reaching my potential.
 Now I choose to like myself and keep trying new things.

 Starting over at 50 was the best thing I ever did.
 When I was growing up most people looked at fifty as old.
 It never appeared that way to me.
 My dad was 52-years-old when I was born and my early memories of him are after he turned sixty.
 He was always active as a parent and a person.
 He golfed, bowled, went dancing with my mom, and coached my sports teams.
 People asked him why he seemed so much younger than his age, and he said he was starting over at 50 with a new baby.
 Now that I am involved in career coaching for people over 50, it is clear having something important is the key (no, I am not suggesting you have another kid).

 As I got older I looked forward to having a little grey hair and always felt that one could start over at 50 (or any age).
 But as I got older I was not sure that I had reached my potential.
 It seemed that with every two steps forward I made in my career, there was one big step backwards.
 My corporate career had been successful, but I had my ladder against the wrong wall.
 I wanted to work for myself.
 So in my 40s I took the leap.
 Again, I did okay, but it was never easy for me.